 As a Women’s Studies major at Wellesley, I pursued critical alongside creative projects, working with faculty across disciplines – including history, Latin American Studies, creative writing, and English.
 I entered the American Studies PhD program at Brown University in 1988, during the years poststructural thought was transforming the philosophy and practice of history.
 American Studies at Brown in that period leaned strongly toward training its grad students in U.S. women’s history and historiography, emphasizing histories of race and culture, and hosting The Center for the Study of Race and Ethnicity.
 Nearby at Yale, a cohort of senior and junior scholars was building what became the New Western History.
-As someone with a deep feeling for concepts and issues of place, I gravitated toward the New Western History as an experiment in public scholarship — it spurred my own work in cultural and literary studies of the US West.
+As someone with a deep feeling for concepts and issues of place, I gravitated toward the New Western History as a project in public scholarship — it spurred my own work in cultural and literary studies of the US West.

 I was eager to return from the northeast to points relatively more south and west, and when my husband was offered a job in Chicano/a literary studies at Rice University in Houston, his home town, I accompanied him with our baby son.
 In 1997, I joined the Rice faculty.
 That same year we had a second son.
 We have been surrounded by a beautiful extended family in Houston for all the years since.
 They have attended not only soccer games but also Chicano Studies events hosted at Rice.
 Our sons are now Rice undergraduates.